Edit this wiki page Follow

 Cheats

-Ultima VI included a full cheat menu, allowing you to teleport anywhere in the game, spawn any item, and modify internal game state.
+Ultima VI included a full cheat menu, allowing the Avatar to teleport anywhere in the game, spawn any item, and modify internal game state.
 To access it, the Avatar must talk to Iolo and speak the following words:

 spam